 You can also use the Effort vs. Impact chart below to decide what those 20% of tasks are.

 Effort vs. Impact

-Another quadrant based prioritization method – this one helps us decide not only where our time should be focused, but also where our effort should be concentrated.
+Another quadrant based prioritization method – this one helps us decide where not only our time, but our effort should be concentrated.

-When considering what our priorities are, it is important to think about how much work you put in and what you get out for each priority.
-Or, in other words, how much something costs versus how much you were rewarded.
+When considering what are priorities are, it is important to consider how much you put work you put in and what you get out for each priority.
+Or, in other words, how much something cost versus how much you were rewarded.

 High Impact, Low Effort

 These priorities require little effort, but bring back a big return.
 If possible, this is where you want to spend a majority of your time.